jpdindustries/jpdhome/README.md

 # jpd.industries

-A space-themed website with interactive parallax effects.
+An immersive space-themed website with GPU-accelerated WebGL rendering and interactive parallax effects.

 ![Demo GIF](assets/demo.gif)

 ## Overview

-This is the static homepage for jpd.industries.
-It uses HTML5 Canvas, JavaScript, and CSS to create an interactive space scene.
-It features a multi-layered parallax system with procedurally generated stars, nebulas, and other objects that respond to user input.
+This is the static homepage for jpd.industries, featuring a high-performance WebGL implementation using Three.js.
+The website creates an immersive space scene with GPU-accelerated rendering, multi-layered parallax systems, procedurally generated starfields, and dynamic nebula effects that respond to user input.

 ## Features